 - Implement ongoing inclusive leadership training for the Martha Cook House Board with a focus on Diversity, Equity, and Inclusion, communication, and conflict resolution skills.

 - Meet with the House Board members individually to provide support and coaching in meeting responsibilities to the community.

-- Attend and participate in mandatory one-on-one meetings with supervisor and weekly team meetings which occur on Mondays from 6pm-8pm.
+- Attend and participate in mandatory one-on-one meetings with the supervisor and weekly House Board meetings.